Hmamouche/NeuroTSConvers/README.md

 <!--- ## Introduction --->
 ## Introduction
 This repository represent a system of brain activity prediction using behavioral features.
-The behavioral features represent verbal and non-verbal variables extracted during an experience of human-human and human-robot conversations conducted on several subjects.
+The behavioral features represent verbal and non-verbal variables extracted during a fMRI experience of human-human and human-robot conversations conducted on several subjects.
 The aim is to detect the behavioral features that are responsible for the activation of each brain area, by means of prediction.
 A feature selection step is performed to select the input variables for the prediction of brain activity, then the most relevant input features are those how lead to the best prediction score.